paul20190310/crackmes-writeups/crypted_string_crackme_BY_SUSPEKT/solution.md

 ## Analysis

 Open the file in **IDA pro 7.5** to see how the code is working.
-When I opened it, I pressed F5 to decompile the program, and I found that there was a infinite loop responsible for the whole input and output process.
+After opening it, I pressed **F5** to decompile the program, and I found an infinite loop responsible for handling the input and output process.

 This decompiled code snippet looks like: